IBM-Cloud/terraform-provider-ibm/website/docs/r/container_vpc_cluster.html.markdown

 * `worker_count` - (Optional, Int) The number of worker nodes per zone in the default worker pool.
 Default value '1'.
 * `resource_group_id` - (Optional, Forces new resource, string) The ID of the resource group.
 You can retrieve the value from data source `ibm_resource_group`.
 If not provided defaults to default resource group.
 * `tags` - (Optional, array of strings) Tags associated with the container cluster instance.
+* `wait_till` - (Optional, String) The cluster creation happens in multi-stages.
+To avoid the longer wait times for resource execution, this field is introduced.
+Resource will wait for only the specified stage and complete execution.
+The supported stages are
+  - *MasterNodeReady*: resource will wait till the master node is ready
+  - *OneWorkerNodeReady*: resource will wait till atleast one worker node becomes to ready state
+  - *IngressReady*: resource will wait till the ingress-host and ingress-secret are available.

+  Default value: IngressReady

+**NOTE**:
-  **NOTE**: For users on account to add tags to a resource, they must be assigned the appropriate access.
+1. For users on account to add tags to a resource, they must be assigned the appropriate access.
 Learn more about tags permission [here](https://cloud.ibm.com/docs/resources?topic=resources-access)
+2. `wait_till` is set only for the first time creation of the resource, modification in the further runs will not any impacts.

 ## Attribute Reference